PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 conditional form.
 Preserve their distinct arguments, guards, and surrounding boundaries.
 Commit and push only; do not create, reopen, or update a pull request.

+## InstanceNorm pre/post result characterization checkpoint

+`_optimize_transpose_instancenorm_prepost_nhwc_chains()` dispatches four
+indexed decomposed-InstanceNorm tail owners in graph order, caps total rewrites at 32, and returns the one-key dictionary `optimized_transpose_instancenorm_prepost_nhwc_chains`.

+There are two production forms.
+The raw pass-set-1 call receives ModelIR and the live LayoutState.
+The later form runs inside `for _ in range(2)`, receives `normalization_graph_index`, immediately extracts the same counter, and feeds the existing multi-owner convergence break.
+That consumed form must remain unchanged.

+A passing contract freezes the schema, all four owner dispatches, rewrite cap, both argument forms, exact call count, loop placement, and consumed `.get()` expression.
+A strict expected-failure contract selects observation-only target `_layout_pass_set_1_instancenorm_prepost_stats` between `_layout_pass_set_1_final_attention_recovery_results` and direct `run_squeeze_reshape_identity_cleanup()`, with no consumer.

+Characterization validation completed sequentially under `uv`:

+- four InstanceNorm owner families, direct and consumed-loop forms, final attention boundary, architecture, and pass-efficiency coverage:
+  `536 passed, 1 xfailed in 18.21s`
+- branch-changed broad suite including the new result contract:
+  `1614 passed, 1 xfailed in 29.38s`

+The sole strict expected failure is the intentionally unimplemented direct assignment.
+Replace only that raw expression with the selected target.
+Do not change the dispatcher, schema, owner order, rewrite cap, GraphIndex/LayoutState routing, later consumed form, convergence guard, surrounding calls, dependency, public API, or TensorFlow behavior.
+Keep the direct result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.